 - Networking*: Investigates the principles of data communications, including layered network architecture, services and protocols

-- Communication Systems and Services: Covers the underlying concepts of Voice over IP communications architectures, web service provision and its role in commercial applications, as well as the principles of applications for mobile phones
+- Communication Systems and Services: Covers the underlying concepts of Voice over IP communications architectures, web service provision, as well as the development of applications for mobile phones

 * Only one of these modules can be selected.